The

 First, it is simply the right thing to do.
 The US is not and cannot

-low intensity conflict in the Niger Delta deserve America's attention
+intensity conflict in the Niger Delta deserve America's attention --

-especially since we know the root cause of the conflict.
-And we also
+“ especially since we know the root cause of the conflict.
+And we

-every inch and space in the Niger Delta" -- “ is not just a local
+almost every inch and space in the Niger Delta" -- “ is not just a

-it has global implications.
-Quite a few scientific findings have shown
+local problem, it has global implications.
+Quite a few scientific

-that environmental degradation negatively impacts global security and
+findings have shown that environmental degradation negatively impacts

 Third, there are systemic studies that indicate that poverty,

-Because the three variables are present in the region, elements and
+the three variables are present in the region, elements and groups

-groups within the region may be amenable to outside forces looking to
+within the region may be amenable to outside forces looking to recruit

-recruit terrorists.
-In a spider web-like world, terrorism has no
+terrorists.
+In a spider web-like world, terrorism has no boundary.

 Fourth, if the economic, political and institutional underdevelopment